kjm177/Restaurant-recommendation/readme.txt

 :load getRestaurantLists.scala

-5. Load the csv file generated in the r1 folder into tableau
+5. Load the csv file generated in the r1 folder as the data source into the given tableau worksheet (LasVegas_Recommendations1.twb)